livechat/chat-window-android/README.md

 <div class="clear"></div>

 Finally, add the following code to your application, in a place where you want to open the chat window (e.g. button listener).
-You need to provide a Context (your Activity or Application object), your LiveChat license number (taken from the [tracking code](https://my.livechatinc.com/settings/code)) and, optionally, an ID of a group:
+You need to provide a Context (your Activity or Application object), your LiveChat or Chat.io license number (taken from the your app: [LiveChat](https://my.livechatinc.com/settings/code) or [Chat.io](https://app.chat.io/settings/installation) and, optionally, an ID of a group:

 ```java
 Intent intent = new Intent(context, com.livechatinc.inappchat.ChatWindowActivity.class);